qualityshepherd/brine/posts/of_yarn_and_bone.md

 ### DICE

 When a character does something risky—when the cost might be meaningful—roll `1d6`; add an additional `d6` if they have a relevant `Name`.
 Another for a `Legendary Name` (or don't roll at all).
+Something changes after every roll.

 **Highest die** determines success:
 - 5-6 SUCCESS!
 Circumstance might differentiate between levels of success.